MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-3-upgrade.md

 ### How to solve strange java.lang.NoSuchMethodError or java.lang.ClassNotFoundException

 This is most likely caused by Spark or Scala version conflict.
-Please double-check the below and rebuild your project.
+Double-check the below and rebuild your project.

 1. Make sure all Scala versions are updated.
 1. Make sure all Spark dependencies are updated with correct scala version and spark version.